 Even though your GMB profile shares your company’s phone number, 75% of consumers prefer messaging a business instead of calling.
 That’s where making it easy for prospects to message a business comes in – and now, Google has even done that, with the introduction of Google click-to-messaging, right from a business’s Google My Business search result.

 Google’s click-to-message makes it easy for customers to get in touch with your business, literally at their fingertips, from mobile entry points like Google Maps and Search.

-As more businesses compete online, this powerful tool will help businesses stand out from the pack by providing a new layer of convenience for consumers – and it will have a direct impact on your lead generation goals.
+As more businesses compete online, this powerful tool will help businesses stand out from the pack by providing a new layer of convenience for consumers – and it will directly impact your lead generation goals.

-Tying it all together – Experience Marketing software
+Tying it all together – Experience Marketing Software

 Fueling lead generation with your Google My Business profile entails managing your listings for SEO, generating and managing reviews, and quickly responding to customer messages.
-While this may seem overwhelming, leveraging Experience Marketing software allows you to seamlessly tie all of the pieces together into one centralized solution.
+While this may seem overwhelming, leveraging Experience Marketing software allows you to tie all the pieces into one centralized solution seamlessly.

-The average consumer chooses a business from Google’s top 3 search results with the most reviews and highest star rating – which in this case is Peter Pan BMW.
+The average consumer chooses a business from Google’s top 3 search results with the most reviews and highest star rating – in this case, Peter Pan BMW.

 It’s that easy.

 This is what the modern customer journey looks like, and Experience Marketing software provides you with all the tools you need to drive growth in one intuitive platform.